huffpostdata/hpd-asset-pipeline/README.md

       //
       // * Reads file contents
       // * Runs content through Sass, with special helper methods
+      // * Gives the asset a "key" ending in ".css": e.g.,
+      //   "stylesheets/index.css".
-      // * Gives the asset a path incorporating the md5sum and '.css': e.g.,
+      // * Gives the asset an href incorporating the md5sum and '.css': e.g.,
       //   "index-ab15428.css"
       // * Assigns a Content-Type of 'text/css'
+      // * Produces a source map, e.g., "index-ab15428.css.map", with a
+      //   Content-Type of 'application/json'
       logic: 'scss',
       glob: 'stylesheets/index.scss'
     },